ruwhan/roll_api/README.md

+## Roll API Readme

-## Roll API is Simple Ruby on Rails Polling App Api
+Roll API is Simple Ruby on Rails Polling App Api.

 Note: The client app will be available soon.